kiriphorito/COMP3096---MARL/README.md

 The following doesn't work with Python 2.
 You will require Python 3.
 So run all commands with pip3 and python3.
 If there are any problems in the installation then consider using sudo.

+Running this in Linux will show just the pysc2 environment.
+If you run on either Mac or Windows, the game will also b run and you can see the game and the pysc2 environment.

 ## Dependencies

 - pysc2 (Deepmind) [https://github.com/deepmind/pysc2]